omerkarabacak/teleport/docs/5.0/preview/cloud.md

 # Teleport Cloud Preview

-Teleport cloud is a hosted, managed Teleport cluster.
+Teleport Cloud is a hosted, managed Teleport cluster.
+Currently Teleport Cloud is in preview status and we are maintaining a wait-list of interested parties wanting access to the service.
-Request access to the preview [here](https://goteleport.com/get-started/).
+To request access age get on the waiting list [here](https://goteleport.com/get-started/).

 ## Status

-Teleport Cloud is currently only recommended for environments that do not require meeting strict compliance standards or SLA uptime guarantees.
+Teleport Cloud is currently only recommended for environments that do not require strict compliance standards or SLA uptime guarantees.

-We have designed Teleport Cloud environment to be secure; however we are in the process of scrutinizing and executing on our security roadmap and working with independent security auditors to identify any gaps.
+We have designed Teleport Cloud environment to be secure; however we are still in the process of scrutinizing and executing on our security roadmap and working with independent security auditors to identify any gaps.
+Only once this is complete will we be able to to verify that it is ready for strict compliance use-cases.

 ## Roadmap